U.S. Bankruptcy Help

 US Bankruptcy Help is a legal education publisher.
 We create bankruptcy education content to help readers better understand the law, the filing process, and common issues that may arise.
 We identify our authors and reviewers, link to contributor pages, and publish our editorial standards so readers can evaluate the source of the information for themselves.
 US Bankruptcy Help is not a law firm, does not represent readers, and does not provide legal advice.
 Attorney-written or attorney-reviewed content is published for educational and editorial quality purposes only.

-Illustration explaining bankruptcy and car retention, showing a worried man beside a red car, a bankruptcy document with dollar sign, and a blue shield with car icon, branded with US Bankruptcy Help logo.
+Illustration explaining bankruptcy and car retention, showing a worried man beside a red car, a bankruptcy document with dollar sign, and a blue shield with car icon.

 How to File for Bankruptcy and Keep Your Car

-The strategy for keeping your car is not absolute.
-It depends on your situation, including the chapter you file, the bankruptcy exemptions available to you, and the amount of equity you have in the vehicle.
+The strategy for keeping your car is not one-size-fits-all.
+It depends on four critical factors: the chapter of bankruptcy you file, whether you are current on your payments, the amount of equity in the vehicle, and the vehicle exemption laws (11 U.S.C. § 522) available in your state.

 Chapter 7 and Keeping Your Car in Bankruptcy